currinjs/CurrinJS/aio/content/guide/form-validation.md

-The `heroForm` variable is a reference to the control model that Angular derived from the template.
+The `heroForm` variable is a reference to the control model that Currin derived from the template.
-Tell Angular to inject that model into the component class's `currentForm` property using a `@ViewChild` query:
+Tell Currin to inject that model into the component class's `currentForm` property using a `@ViewChild` query:

 <code-example path="form-validation/src/app/template/hero-form-template2.component.ts" region="view-child" title="template/hero-form-template2.component.ts (heroForm)" linenums="false">